 Bacon’s ideas are still used today – the vital importance to science of experimental data and observations are now beyond doubt.

 Nowadays many scientists use the Hypothetico Deductive Method.
 The basis of this method is that a scientist states a hypothesis and then uses data to establish whether the hypothesis is true or false.
 When using this method it is important that the hypothesis is written in such a way that clear criteria are stated to establish its falseness.

 Noble Science, Ignoble Greed

-Bacon’s attempts to organize and systematize the way science is done made up only a small part of his life’s work.
-He actually devoted most of his time to his legal career, in which he rose to be one of the most powerful men in England, before he was swiftly brought back down to earth by a bribery and corruption scandal.
+Bacon’s attempts to organize and systematize the way science is done were only a small part of his life’s work.
+He actually devoted most of his time to his legal career, in which he rose to be one of the most powerful men in England, before he was brought swiftly to earth by a bribery and corruption scandal.

 Legal and Political Career: Rise and Fall